jwambugu/bridge-v2/README.md

 The service can:

 - Login an existing user.
-- Register a new user
+- Register a new user.
 - Get auth user details.
 - Update auth user details.